Quick facts

 – Deaths by road user type: 34.8% car, 36.2% light trucks, 5.7% large trucks, 18.1% motorcycles, 5.2% other or unknown

-Like many other states, Idaho just passed a hands-free phone law in July 2020, and the ban applies even when stopped at a red light or stop sign.
-Distracted driving contributed to one of every five crashes in Idaho, according to the Idaho State Police.
+Idaho has a hands-free phone law that applies even when stopped at a red light or stop sign.
+Distracted driving contributes to a significant share of crashes in the state, according to the Idaho State Police.
 Texting while driving has been prohibited since 2012.

 Andriy Blokhin // Shutterstock